juampi92/TypedStruct.js/README.md

 ### To-Do

- - MultiDimension arrays (currently none)
+ - MultiDimension arrays (currently 1, 2 and 3 dimensions)
  - Strings for array of chars
+ - support for int4/uint4
+ - Allow type declarations directly (uint8 instead of Ubyte)